KristianColville1/tetromino-falls/README.md

 12. I want the user to understand the game rules easily
 13. I want the user of the terminal game to not have to constantly enter input
 14. I want the user to be able to update the database with there score
-16. I want the user to be able to see the top scores
+15. I want the user to be able to see the top scores
-17. I want my terminal game to have different shapes and colors for the game pieces
+16. I want my terminal game to have different shapes and colors for the game pieces
-18. I want my terminal game to be interactive
+17. I want my terminal game to be interactive
-19. Any known errors should be handled and feedback should be provided to the user
+18. Any known errors should be handled and feedback should be provided to the user
-20. If any errors occur the user should be able to navigate to the desired area in the terminal
+19. If any errors occur the user should be able to navigate to the desired area in the terminal
+20. I want any known profanity detected and removed from my terminal game to make the game family friendly

 [Back to Top](#table-of-contents)
 ## Design